allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 shared the common knowledge &mdash; everybody uses the domain language.
 Due to the fact that we used simple building blocks the outcome is understandable to everyone PMs, UX designers, dev etc.

-The steps described above and their sequence should be regarded as an option which can be used during the session.
+The steps described above and their sequence should be regarded as optional during the session.
 Because there is no such thing as one recipe.
 For example if during the *timeline step* you feel that introduction of people and systems is going to help &mdash; do not hesitate to do so.
 In other cases you will be interested only in finding impediments or where your system is delivering values and do not feel obligated to use all steps.